All Episodes

 So, should the term gun control extremists be considered a new type of terrorism category?

-Yeah, I mean, these crazy libs, bro.
+Yeah, I mean, these crazy libs, bro, ridiculous.

-Uh, what else we got here?
+Uh, what else do we got here?

-Uh man question When will you do Jack the Ripper case?
+Question: When will you do Jack the Ripper case?

-Keep up to go work, brother.
+Keep up the go work, brother.

-So again, another case that's a lot of speculation.
+So, um, again, another case that's a lot of speculation.

-Uh they never identified him.
+Uh, they never identified him.

 What are those?